-For information about current events in Twin Rivers and our schools, be sure to visit www.twinriversusd.org.
+For information about current events in Twin Rivers and our schools, be sure to visit www.trusd.net.

-All Twin Rivers schools maintain websites.
-From the district website you can click the "Schools" link to find your child's school.
+All Twin Rivers schools maintain their own websites.
+From the district website you can click the "Our Schools" link to find your child's school.